 This is an inspiring nautical memoir.
 From starting out as

 My name is Anthony Edwards, known to my friends as Tony.
-My book, ‘PAID TO LIVE THE DREAM’ is about my experiences at sea, and there’s nothing like being afloat to generate experiences!
-Extremes of fear and exhaustion contrasted with extremes of well being and
+My book, ‘PAID TO LIVE THE DREAM’ is about my experiences at sea and of living on boats.

-humour.
-They are all there in equal measure.
 Over the years the happenings have entertained friends with a glass in their hands, but it was time to get pen to paper for the benefit of a wider audience.

-It was the ‘Passing Fancy’ which initiated the writing of this book.
+This is a nautical memoir like no other!
+It features the ‘Passing Fancy’, a vessel with serious shortcomings that everyone but the owner could plainly recognize on first setting eyes on her!
+It was her failings and their consequences which initiated the writing of this book.
 She was my first command and what happened aboard was not what you would normally expect on a supposedly luxury new yacht bound for chartering in the Med.
 Even from a distance, there’s something not quite right about her!
 (It is not her real name as I wouldn’t like to upset anybody)

 I joined her in Belgium and delivered her to Cannes via the Belgian and French canals.
 We endured mishaps that were almost unbelievable for a brand new vessel.
 It all began on the first day we left the safety of the port when both rudders snapped off in the North Sea leaving me with no steerage.

 A summer season chartering in the Med